-Google Pay casinos in Canada let you deposit with your bank card in Google Wallet that was previously connected with Google Pay.
+Google Pay casinos in Canada let you deposit with your bank card (debit or credit) in Google Wallet that was previously connected with Google Pay.
+Google Pay is not something “works everywhere.”
+It availability can vary by casino, bank and device.
+Some banks flag gambling payments.
+Some don’t.

 My personal guide on how to test Google Pay casino sites

-I do not judge so-called top Google Pay casinos by how they call themselves.
-I check what happens after my Google Pay deposit.
+I do not judge so-called top Google Pay casinos by how they call themselves – it’s just a noise that is far from the reality.
+I check what happens after my Google Pay deposit, and that’s the only what matters.

 - I check what real withdrawal methods are available